sveltejs/svelte/packages/svelte/messages/client-errors/errors.md

 ## state_unsafe_mutation

-> Updating state inside a derived is forbidden.
+> Updating state inside a derived or logic block expression is forbidden.
 If the value should not be reactive, declare it without `$state`